Join the Band

 High school students who wish to join the Minnesota Marching Band through post-secondary option (PSEO) programs should contact their high school counselor for further information.

 Spat Camp, the intensive, in-residence preparation camp where students learn music and marching fundamentals, marks the official start of marching band season.
 Students reside in one of the East Bank residence halls during Spat Camp.
-Registration materials are mailed in June to prospective members.
+Registration materials are emailed early June to prospective members currently on the Marching Band recruiting list.
 A nominal fee covers the cost of housing, meals, and social activities during camp.
-Please email or call the Ensemble Office at 612-624-2514 if you need registration materials or have questions.
+Please email or call the Ensemble Office at 612-624-2514 or 612-624-6873 if you need registration materials or have questions.

 Learn more about the University of Minnesota Drumline.